sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 In this task, we will migrate the database table schema, using ora2pg and psql, which is a command-line utility that makes it easy to run SQL files against the database.

-1. Exercise 3 covered planning and assessment steps.
+Exercise 3 covered planning and assessment steps.
 To start the database migration, DDL statements must be created for all valid Oracle objects.

-    >**Note**: In almost all migration scenarios, it is advised that table, index, and constraint schemas are kept in separate files.
+1. In almost all migration scenarios, it is advised that table, index, and constraint schemas are kept in separate files.
 For data migration performance reasons, constraints should be applied to the target database only after tables are created and data copied.
 To enable this feature, open **config\ora2pg.conf** file.
 Set **FILE_PER_CONSTRAINT**, **FILE_PER_INDEX**, **FILE_PER_FKEYS**, and **FILE_PER_TABLE** to 1.

     ![Screenshot showing how to separate table from index and constraints.](./media/separating-table-from-index-and-constraint.PNG "Separating table from index constraints")